 - Simple graphs to make hard data easy to understand

 - High quality imagery that is clean and uncluttered

-- Visual elements such as pull-out quotes to break up large block of text
+- Visual elements such as pull-out quotes to break up large text blocks

 Column Five Media has 75 great examples of nicely designed ebooks.
 Go check them out and get some inspiration at https://www.columnfivemedia.com/eye-catching-e-book-design-examples-to-inspire-you.